Musk tells judge he can't get fair trial in San Francisco, requests Texas

 SAN FRANCISCO -- Elon Musk has urged a federal judge to shift a trial in a shareholder lawsuit out of San Francisco because he says negative local media coverage has biased potential jurors against him.

-Instead, in a filing submitted late Friday, Musk's lawyers argue that the trial should be moved to a federal court in western Texas, which includes the state capital of Austin.
-Musk relocated his electric car company, Tesla, to Austin in late 2021.
+Instead, in a filing submitted late Friday — less than two weeks before the trial was set to begin on Jan.
+17 — Musk's lawyers argue it should be moved to the federal court in the western district of Texas.
+That district includes the state capital of Austin, which is where Musk relocated his electric car company, Tesla, in late 2021.

+In a victory for the shareholders last spring, Judge Edward Chen ruled that Musk's tweets were false and reckless.

-If a move isn't possible, Musk's lawyers urged that the trial, scheduled to begin Jan.
-17, be postponed until negative publicity around Musk's purchase of Twitter has died down.
+If moving the trial isn't possible, Musk's lawyers want it postponed until negative publicity regarding the billionaire's purchase of Twitter has died down.

 "For the last several months, the local media have saturated this district with biased and negative stories about Mr. Musk," attorney Alex Spiro wrote in a court filing.
-Those items have personally blamed Musk for recent layoffs at Twitter, Spiro wrote, and have charged that the job cuts may have even violated laws.
+Those news items have personally blamed Musk for recent layoffs at Twitter, Spiro wrote, and have charged that the job cuts may have even violated laws.

-In a victory for the shareholders last spring, Judge Edward Chen ruled that the tweets were false and reckless.

 The filing by Musk's attorneys also notes that Twitter has laid off about 1,000 residents in the San Francisco area since he purchased the company in late October.